TylerFlar/ibexicon/README.md

 ### Consumption (planned)

-The solver worker will (future work) attempt to fetch `ibxptab-<L>.bin`, validate the hash against the current word list ordering, then reuse precomputed pattern rows with fallback to on‑demand computation + IndexedDB + in‑memory LRU cache.
+The solver worker fetches `ptab-<datasetId>.bin` (with legacy fallback) and validates the hash against the current word list ordering, then reuses precomputed pattern rows with fallback to on‑demand computation + IndexedDB + in‑memory LRU cache.

 ---